Bandwidth (NASDAQ:BAND) Issues Q3 2021 Earnings Guidance

+Bandwidth (NASDAQ:BAND) last issued its quarterly earnings results on Wednesday, August 4th.
+The company reported $0.32 earnings per share for the quarter, topping the Zacks’ consensus estimate of ($0.04) by $0.36.
+Bandwidth had a negative net margin of 7.99% and a positive return on equity of 3.68%.
+Sell-side analysts anticipate that Bandwidth will post 0.2 EPS for the current fiscal year.

-In other news, insider Kade Ross sold 500 shares of Bandwidth stock in a transaction on Friday, June 11th.
-The shares were sold at an average price of $125.03, for a total transaction of $62,515.00.
-Following the transaction, the insider now owns 3,605 shares in the company, valued at approximately $450,733.15.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
-Also, insider Rebecca Bottorff sold 528 shares of the company’s stock in a transaction on Thursday, June 24th.
-The stock was sold at an average price of $135.00, for a total value of $71,280.00.
-Following the completion of the sale, the insider now owns 6,189 shares of the company’s stock, valued at $835,515.
+In related news, insider Rebecca Bottorff sold 400 shares of the company’s stock in a transaction that occurred on Friday, June 4th.
+The stock was sold at an average price of $115.02, for a total value of $46,008.00.
+Following the sale, the insider now directly owns 7,117 shares in the company, valued at $818,597.34.
+The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Kade Ross sold 500 shares of the firm’s stock in a transaction that occurred on Friday, June 11th.
+The stock was sold at an average price of $125.03, for a total transaction of $62,515.00.
+Following the transaction, the insider now owns 3,605 shares of the company’s stock, valued at approximately $450,733.15.
 The disclosure for this sale can be found here.
-Insiders sold a total of 1,972 shares of company stock valued at $249,551 over the last quarter.
-5.59% of the stock is owned by corporate insiders.
+Over the last 90 days, insiders sold 1,972 shares of company stock valued at $249,551.
+Corporate insiders own 5.59% of the company’s stock.

 About Bandwidth